 docker build -t docker.io/username/ubuntu2204:latest

-- Load the created image into the
+Upload the created image to the container registry:

 docker push docker.io/username/ubuntu2204:latest

-- To use this image, create a
+To use this image, let’s create the ClusterVirtualMachineImage resource as an example:

 apiVersion: virtualization.deckhouse.io/v1alpha2

-kind: ClusterVirtualImage
+kind: ClusterVirtualMachineImage

 metadata: